oander03/VL001-Lab-6-Vault-Password/README.md

-# VL001-Lab-6-Vault-Password
+# Lab 6 Vault Password
 uses a keypad to take in inputs and unlock or lock a safe
+we are the best

+ever